jitsi/jitsi-hammer/README.md

 ```

 The **OPTIONAL_OPTIONS** are :
 ```
 -help <display the usage and help of the program>
+-focusJID <JID of the focus user, by default this is 'focus.' + XMPPdomain>
 -s <use HTTPS instead of plain HTTP for BOSH communication>
 -room <name of the MUC room (default : TestHammer)>
 -port <port number of the XMPP server (default: 5222)>